Top 10 Good Jobs Needing No Experience

 The US Department of Labor and each of the 50 US States analyzes information from accumulated work-related databases to prepare reports that reflect employment and business trends.
 Many counties and some Chambers of Commerce and Economic Development entities prepare these reports on a yearly basis for their areas, and sometimes break figures down by the fiscal quarter.

-Since Michigan has suffered a large number of layoffs and an increasing Unemployment Rate across the state, I have been analyzing business and labor data from a variety of additional resources for the Wolverine State.
-This includes actual job listings in comparison to Top Job forecasts for the State and various Metro Areas.
-Happily, there has actually been some correlation between the forecasts and actual jobs posted by employers.
-The American Recovery and Reinvestment Act of 2009 has allocated Employment & Training funds along with Infrastructure funding to create new jobs, and Education & Childcare monies to help the unemployed and underemployed and their children.
-The additional funds will help some fully employed workers to keep their jobs and to receive additional Ongoing Professional Development learning to advance into a healthier economic future.
+Since Michigan has suffered a large number of layoffs and an increasing unemployment rate across the state, I have been analyzing business and labor data from a variety of additional resources for the Wolverine State.
+This includes actual job listings in comparison to Top Job forecasts for the state and various metro areas.

-This article will look at the Top 10 Jobs in relation to:
+This article will look at the Top 10 Jobs related to:

 Who Will Win the Fast Growing Jobs?

 - Between 2009 and 2016 and 2015 - 2025, fewer workers from ages 16 - 54 will exist.